Before writing your plan

 Is your idea feasible?
-Before starting your business, find out if there is a demand for your products or services.
+Before starting your new business, find out if there is a demand for your products or services.
 It's also useful to find out who your competitors are and whether the market can sustain your business.

 Researching all aspects of your business idea will involve gathering, analysing and evaluating information to help you write your business goals.
 Some questions to consider are:

 - Is there a market for your product/service?

 - What difference will you bring to the market?

 - Do you have the financial capacity to start a business?

 Are you ready to venture into business?
 Operating a business is not just about working for yourself, it's also about having the necessary management skills, industry expertise, technical skills, finance and of course a long-term vision to grow and succeed.

 At the outset it's important to consider whether you really understand what's involved and whether you're suited to business and self-employment.
 Examine these questions: